 Definition and format support for MicroProfile properties in

 CodeLens support for MicroProfile in Java files

-You can get an early release of Liberty Tools for your development environment directly from your vendor’s marketplace.
+You can get Liberty Tools for your development environment directly from your vendor’s marketplace.

 Liberty Tools for IntelliJ IDEA in the Jet Brains Marketplace

 Liberty Tools for Visual Studio Code in the Visual Studio Code Marketplace